aldomddev/expandable-textview/README.md

 # expandable-textview

-TextView for Android with expand and collapse feature.
+Custom TextView for Android with expand and collapse feature.

+Customizations available:

+- Set the max lines to truncate the text - ellipsis added at the end by default.
-- Custom hint is applied if the text is greater than the max lines defined.
+    - Custom hint and/or ellipsis is applied if the text is greater than the max lines defined.
 If no hint text is defined, the default ellipsis is used.
-- Animation time for expand and collapse can be defined.
-Zero for non animation (default).
+- Optional action hint string for collapsed state (default style: bold and underlined text).
+- Optional action hint string for collapsed state (custom style).

 ## Usage